Agros, Cyprus: History

-National contribution

-The village of Agros was always present to all national fights.
-The patriotism and strength of the people of Agros were recorded on the pages of the Greek and Cypriot history.
-Following there is a report on the contribution of the people of Agros to the national fights based on a relevant chapter of the book “Agros, I Eptalofi tis Pitsilias”*.

-Greek Revolution 1821
+Greek Revolution of 1821

-After the tragic events of the 9th of July 1821, the Exarch of the Metropolis of Kiti sought shelter in Agros.
+After the events of 9 July 1821, the Exarch of the Metropolis of Kiti sought shelter in Agros.
 In particular, he undertook the managing of the property of the Monastery of Agros.
-Later on, however, the exarch decides to seek shelter in the Monastery of Kykkos, but the Turks search for him at the Monastery of Agros.
+Later on, however, the exarch decides to seek shelter in the Monastery of Kykkos.
 When the latter find the Monastery closed, they take it out on the tax collector of Agros, Constantinos Kemitzis, who chose not to testify of having known about the exarch.
-The Turks, according to Hadjipetris, “crumpled the tax collector in a large chair and threw him down a very deep and steep cliff where he was tragically killed”.
-What was particularly sad is the fact that when the exarch returned to the village, not only did he behave like a tyrant, but he would also embezzle the Monastery's incomes.
+The Turks, according to Hadjipetris, tortured and eventually killed Constantinos Kemitzis by throwing him off a cliff.

-Greco-Turkish War(1897)
+Greco-Turkish War (1897)

-According to the research of Petros Papapolyviou which is cited in the book of Hadjipetris, three men from Agros were volunteers in the Greek-Turkish war.
+According to the research of Petros Papapolyviou, which is cited in the book of Hadjipetris, three men from Agros were volunteers in the Greco-Turkish War of 1897.

-Balkan Wars
+Balkan Wars and World War I

-Unfortunately, our evidence is insufficient regarding the participation of the people of Agros in the Balkan Wars.
-However, we do know that some people from Agros participated in the Balkan wars and then in World War I. Additionally, the people of Agros also contributed to the wars financially.
-In particular, according to the data of Papapolyviou's research, the contribution of Agros was 7 pounds and 13 cents.

-World War I
+Some people from Agros participated in the Balkan Wars and then in World War I. Additionally, the people of Agros also contributed to the wars financially.
+The people of Agros who participated in World War I were the same fourteen who had fought in the Balkan wars.

-As we have already mentioned, the people of Agros who participated in World War I were the same fourteen who had fought in the Balkan wars.
-However, it is believed that there had been more people from Agros who took part, possibly expatriates who lived in Nicosia, Lemesos or even abroad.
 Most of them served in the Health Services or as mule drivers.

-The people of Agros who participated in the Balkan wars, as well as in World War II were: